 Stop 5: Stand in Awe at Great Sand Dunes National Park

 Rent a board and go “sand-boarding” down the dunes.
-Take a hike to Zapata Falls or take seat on “high dune” and watch the sunrise and set.
-Regardless what you day, plan to spend a full day at the National Park.
+Take a hike to Zapata Falls or take a seat on the “high dune” and watch the sunrise and set.
+Regardless of what your plan is for the day, you should 100% plan to spend a full day at the National Park.

 - The Luxury Inclined | Holiday Inn Hotel & Suites